 Preparation is more than simply packing and prepping for your trip.
 In the context of low-impact camping, it means understanding the area being visited.
 Low impact campers study the terrain, know local ordinances, and choose a campsite before they pack a single item.

 When backpacking and low-impact camping, keep packs lightweight and avoid bringing in anything you can’t take out when you leave.

 It may seem counterintuitive to the idea of spending time in the wilderness, but it’s far better to use established campsites and trails than to venture into unprotected wild areas.
 Hiking and camping on vegetation damages the ecosystem and risks disturbing wildlife.
 It’s impossible to visit natural areas without moving around, but doing so on trails decreases additional damage.

-Setting up a campsite is a challenge for every camper, but using an established camping area well away from water sources drastically reduces the ecological footprint of visitors.
+Setting up a campsite is a challenge for every camper.
+Using an established camping area well away from water sources drastically reduces the ecological footprint of visitors.

 Gravel, sand, and rock are all durable surfaces that are more resistant to damage than vegetation or bare soil.
-Occasionally it will be necessary to travel off-trail, in which cases it should be done in small groups and without repeatedly traversing the same area.
+Occasionally it will be necessary to travel off-trail.
+If so, it should be done in small groups and without repeatedly traversing the same area.